-After reviewing the drafted materials, the proposed EMT psychomotor examination was reviewed by the NREMT Standards & Examination Committee and approved by the NREMT Board of Directors in November 2010 for implementation effective September 2011.
-It was felt that this schedule for release best fit with implementation of the new EMT level for National EMS Certification as well as AHA Guidelines for CPR and Emergency Cardiovascular Care beginning January 1, 2012.
+After reviewing the drafted materials, the proposed EMR/EMT psychomotor examination was reviewed by the NREMT Standards & Examination Committee and approved by the NREMT Board of Directors in November 2010 for implementation effective September 2011.
+It was felt that this schedule for release best fit with implementation of the new EMR and EMT level for National EMS Certification as well as AHA Guidelines for CPR and Emergency Cardiovascular Care beginning January 1, 2012.
 This manual was most recently reviewed and updated to assure compliance with the 2015 AHA Guidelines for CPR and Emergency Cardiovascular Care.

-The sample NREMT psychomotor examination outlined in this guide contains seven (7) skills.
-When using this sample psychomotor examination for National EMS Certification, all candidates should be tested over the seven (7) skills outlined.
+The sample NREMT psychomotor examination outlined in this guide contains five (5) skills for EMR and seven (7) skills for EMT.
+When using this sample psychomotor examination for National EMS Certification, all candidates should be tested over the five (5) or seven (7) skills outlined as applicable to the candidate level.
 The administrative details of when, where and who coordinates/delivers the exam can vary (state oversight, program delivery with state oversight, etc.), but each candidate must demonstrate acceptable competence in these identified skills.
-Each candidate who seeks National EMS Certification as an Emergency Medical Technician must have successfully completed the measurable elements for each of the skills identified in this guide.
+Each candidate who seeks National EMS Certification as an Emergency Medical Responder or an Emergency Medical Technician must have successfully completed the measurable elements for each of the skills identified in this guide.